maxijonson/code-lock/README.md

 ### Configuration

 As stated multiple times, the whole plugin is designed around Rust's code lock.
 The first goal of the plugin development was to replicate it.
 Now that it has been done, it could be interesting for the users to tweak some of this "design".
-Simple examples of this would be to set a custom code length other than 4 or use the `LockedBlock.WHITELIST` (which has nothing in at the moment) and whitelist items which can't be locked normally.
+Simple examples of this would be to set a custom code length other than 4 or use the `LockedBlock.BLOCKTYPE_WHITELIST` (which has nothing in at the moment) and whitelist block types which can't be locked normally.

 ### Code Lock Cracker